-When school lets out for summer, your first instinct may be to get out of the classroom.
-But leaving behind textbooks in favor of the beach could mean missing out on great opportunities to get ahead academically — and financially.
-Here are a few ideas to make good use of your summer break.
+When school lets out for summer, your first instinct may be to spend the next few months relaxing after a busy semester, but the summer can be a great time to get ahead academically — and financially.
+Here are a few ideas to make the most of your summer break.

-Looking to make your money go even further?
-Consider taking classes closer to home at a local university or community college.
-These options may come with the opportunity to live at home or lower tuition.
-Online classes are another choice.
-With online coursework, you can complete classes with the added freedom of choosing your own location and schedule.
+If you’re looking to make your money go even further, consider taking classes closer to home at a local university or community college.
+Both of these options may come with the opportunity to live at home, if you don’t already or pay lower tuition.
+Online classes from your current or a different school are another choice that can give you the freedom to choose your location and schedule, as well as potential access to subjects you can’t find during other school terms.
 Just be sure to check ahead of time that your school allows transfer credits from the institution where you want to take classes.

 Think outside the classroom

+Taking college classes isn’t the only way to get ahead over the summer.
 Certification courses are an affordable alternative to for-credit classes.
 Earn a tech certification in cybersecurity, finish a sales skills program, or get another type of specialized license that could make you a more attractive applicant in your future career field.
-These types of qualifications can strengthen your resume and can give you a boost to jump into a field more easily post-graduation.
+These types of qualifications can strengthen your resume and can give you a boost to jump into a field more easily postgraduation.

 Apply for scholarships

-It’s never the wrong time to apply for scholarships that could help you pay for everything you need for school, from tuition to a semester’s worth of textbooks.
-Summer is a great time to buckle down, research, and apply for scholarships, since you will (hopefully) have more free time than during the school year.
-Use Tuition Funding Sources to search over 7 million scholarships, plus get advice from real scholarship recipients about how to find and land scholarships.
+You could also use your summer vacation to apply for scholarships to help you pay for everything you need for the upcoming semester.
+Since you may have more free time than during the school year, you can spend that time researching and applying for scholarships that could finance anything from tuition to textbooks.
+Use TFS Scholarships to search over 7 million scholarships, plus get advice from real scholarship recipients on how to find and land scholarships.

 Whether you’re hitting the books hard this summer or making a little extra cash, use these strategies to make the most of your summer opportunities.